This page tells you about the chemotherapy drug gemcitabine and its possible side effects. There are sections about

 - Other drugs you are having

-This drug may have a harmful effect on a developing baby.
+This drug may have a harmful effect on a baby developing in the womb.
 It is not advisable to become pregnant if you are having gemcitabine.
 Men need to use reliable contraception while having the drug and for about 6 months after the end of treatment.
 Talk to your doctor or nurse about contraception before starting treatment.

 Gemcitabine treatment contains alcohol (equal to half a glass of wine or half a pint of beer) and may make you drowsy or dizzy, especially if you have drunk alcohol.
-Do not operate machinery or drive if you feel drowsy.
+Don't operate machinery or drive if you feel drowsy.